 Why does my Binance Smart Chain account address look exactly like my Ethereum account address?

-You might have noticed that your Ledger Ethereum address and Ledger BSC address look the same.
+You might have noticed that your Ledger Ethereum address and Ledger BNB address look the same.

-This is because the Ledger Ethereum and BSC apps use the same cryptographic techniques to generate addresses.
-This is possible because, as a fork of go-ethereum, BSC shares a lot of “digital DNA” with the Ethereum network.
+This is because the Ledger Ethereum and BNB apps use the same cryptographic techniques to generate addresses.
+This is possible because, as a fork of go-ethereum, BNB shares a lot of “digital DNA” with the Ethereum network.

 A word of caution

-- Though your BSC and Ethereum addresses look identical, it’s important to note that they actually exist on two different networks.
+- Though your BNB and Ethereum addresses look identical, it’s important to note that they actually exist on two different networks.

-- As a result, please avoid sending ETH and ERC20 tokens to your BSC account.
+- As a result, please avoid sending ETH and ERC20 tokens to your BNB account.
 Similarly, avoid sending BNB and BEP20 tokens to your Ledger Ethereum account.

 Withdraw crypto to my Ledger Binance Smart Chain account from Binance exchange